flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180806-18-09-05-sexy-selfie-study.md

     status.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CSo, when a young woman adjusts her bikini provocatively with her phone at the ready, dona\x19t think of her as vacuous or as a victim.
+  card_text: "> ax1CSo, when a young woman adjusts her bikini provocatively with her phone at the ready, donax19t think of her as vacuous or as a victim.
 Think of her as a strategic player in a complex social and evolutionary game.
-Shea\x19s out to maximise her lot in life, just like everyone.a\x1D\n> \n> Dr Khandis Blake, lead author, UNSW Sciencea\x19s School of Biological, Earth and Environmental Sciences"
+Sheax19s out to maximise her lot in life, just like everyone.ax1Dn> n> Dr Khandis Blake, lead author, UNSW Scienceax19s School of Biological, Earth and Environmental Sciences"
   card_citation: ''
 card_4:
   card_text: >-